As I entered the revolving door at Fifth Third Bank headquarters that morning, I was immediately hit by bullets…

 What is Whitney/Strong?
 I can tell you what it’s not.
 It is not another failed attempt to make progress on the issue of gun violence as a result of partisanship.
 America is divided, we cannot even agree on what defines a mass shooting.
 According to an article in The Washington Post, there have been 6 mass shootings in 2018.
 However, Business Insider states that 154 have taken place this year.
 We shouldn’t be disputing the definition; we should be focused on how to prevent the next one.

 We can do better and we will do better.

 Please join with Whitney/Strong today by making a donation.
-Together we’ll be working with politicians to drive conversations related to gun violence as well as gathering data and leveraging findings to drive education and advocacy.
+Together we’ll be working with politicians to drive conversations related to gun violence as well as gathering data and leveraging findings to drive education, advocacy, and solutions.
 We can prevent these situations from happening and I’m excited to take advantage of my second chance in life to make a meaningful difference.
 I can’t do it alone… but we can do it together.